-Consequently, the Agency's preferred approach to any payment reductions is one which accomplishes the following:
+Consequently, the Agency's preferred approach to any payment deferrals is one which accomplishes the following:

-a) ensuring that REC delivery contract holders are, in all cases, ultimately made whole for performance (i.e., any payment reductions should operate only as temporary deferral of payment obligations, rather than reductions in contract value amount); and b) reducing the time period during which payment delays are felt by REC delivery contract holders to the maximum extent possible.
+a) ensuring that REC delivery contract holders are, in all cases, ultimately made whole for performance (i.e., any impact to payments should operate only as temporary deferral of payment obligations, rather than reductions in contract value amount); and b) reducing the time period during which payment delays are felt by REC delivery contract holders to the maximum extent possible.

-As discussed below, achieving those ends - as well as ensuring that REC delivery contracts define a Buyer's performance obligations as operating consistent with a Commission-approved payment reduction regime - will likely required adoption of a uniform amendment to existing REC delivery contracts.
+As discussed below, achieving those ends - as well as ensuring that REC delivery contracts define a Buyer's performance obligations as operating consistent with a Commission-approved payment deferral regime - will likely required adoption of a uniform amendment to existing REC delivery contracts.

 3.23.7.
-IPA proposed payment reduction approach
+IPA proposed payment deferral approach

-With these and other considerations in mind, the Agency proposes the following approach.
+With these and other considerations in mind, the Agency proposed, and the Commission approved, the following approach.